John-Abbott-College/4A8-Notes/29_Test_2_Info.md

 - A single copy can be used by different programs at the same time
 - Be able to use a dll in a project

+  NOTE: you will not be expected to create a dll

 #### WPF controls, layout

 - Be able to add controls, set properties and event listeners